William-Lake/job_finder/README.md

 ## TODO

-- ~~Review current job id hashcode method, consider changing it.~~
-    - This works fine.
-- ~~At the moment there isn't any process for notifying recipients.
-A method exists in recipient.py, but it doesn't do anything.
-The original idea was to send an email.
-I currently have a [gist saved](https://gist.github.com/William-Lake/6eb8d8f5b08e0251b5df3589ead788a4) re: how to complete this but I'm uncertain if it's the best way. *This needs to be resolved.*~~
-    - See job_emailer.py
-    - ~~**Currently undergoing testing, not working at the moment.**~~
-    - **UPDATE: 03/02/2018** Resolved
+- Test `job_emailer` with other email accounts.
-- Once the email notification issue has been resolved, the idea is to drop everything onto a web server and set up a cronjob to execute the job_finder script nightly.
+- Once the email notification issue has been resolved, the idea is to drop everything onto a web server and set up a cronjob to execute the `job_finder` script nightly.
     - [Potentially useful gist](https://gist.github.com/William-Lake/f50758f07a28f097fda78172379ecb63)
 - When this all gets set up on a web server, will need a web service/input page to handle gathering the user's email and adding it to the database- *after verifying they are allowed to do so.*
-    - Best way to verify?
+    - Best way to verify incoming emails?
-- Instead of deleting jobs from the database, they should be saved in a 'job_history' table with a 'date_opened' and 'date_closed' field.
-- ~~Add a method to notify users when a job *closes*.~~

 ## Moving Forward